 You’ll be choosing from a list of many options!
 One Park Per Day, Park Hopper or Park Hopper.

-After that, you’ll be choosing the # of days OR maybe even thinking about an Annual Pass (depending on the cost)
+After that, you’ll be choosing the # of days OR maybe even thinking about an Annual Pass (depending on the cost and availability)

 I know…it’s a lot to think about.
 Don’t worry about feeling overwhelmed as we’re all in the same boat:)